 Weight and load bearing exercise build bone strength.
 Walking briskly on a flat surface has lots of health benefits, but it isn't a great way to strengthen the bones in the lower body.
 However, walking against gravity is.

 Hiking and stair climbing are much better at building bone than walking on a flat surface.
 If you decide to climb stairs, get used to the exercise gradually and don't do it excessively, since it can be hard on the knees.
-Adding jogging, skipping or jumping intervals to a walk will improve lower body bone strength too, but these higher impact forms of exercise need to be done with suitable shoes and on a suitable surface, since they are more likely to cause injuries.
+Adding jogging, skipping, or jumping intervals to a walk will improve lower body bone strength too.
+These higher impact forms of exercise need to be done with suitable shoes and on a suitable surface, since they are more likely to cause injuries.

 Useful Additions to a Walking Workout